Dr. David Maloney is the medical director for cellular immunotherapy at Fred Hutch and the Bezos Family Immunotherapy Clinic.

 Dr. Aude Chapuis is an immunotherapy researcher at Fred Hutch.
 She is exploring new targets for T-cell therapy and crafting T-cell receptors that enable immune cells to fight cancer.

 Dr. Paul Nghiem explains how his team uses immunotherapy to combat Merkel cell carcinoma.
-Nghiem is an affiliate investigator in Fred Hutch’s Clinical Research Division, co-leader of the Hutch’s Pathogen-Associated Malignancies IRC focusing on clinical efforts, head of Dermatology at the University of Washington and director of the Skin Oncology Clinical Program at Seattle Cancer Care Alliance.
+Nghiem is an affiliate investigator in Fred Hutch’s Clinical Research Division, co-leader of the Hutch’s Pathogen-Associated Malignancies IRC focusing on clinical efforts, head of Dermatology at the University of Washington and director of the Skin Oncology Clinical Program.

 Dr. Stan Riddell and colleagues are making significant strides in T-cell therapy for cancer, and they are continuing to explore new ways to use the human immune system to overcome cancer and other diseases.